 SCOUT STAVE DISH WASHING RACK - Made completely of Scout Staves, this design is fashioned along the lines of the Simple Camp Table.
 It is a sturdy campsite convenience and makes the necessary task of after mealtime cleanup less cumbersome.

-FIRE BUCKET HOLDER - In addition to being the height of simplicity, this basic camp gadget makes an invaluable contribution towards safety around the fire circle.
-(It’s a great way to score points in the “looking good” department.)
+DOUBLE FIRE BUCKET HOLDER - In addition to being the height of simplicity, this basic camp gadget makes an invaluable contribution towards safety around the fire circle.
+(It’s another great way to score points in the “looking good” department.)

 TOOL RACK - Tool racks are helpful in maintaining an organized and neat campsite.
 A place for everything, and everything in its place, especially wood tools, goes a long way towards limiting accidents.